CHENG-Yuling/PolyU_AAE6102_Assignment1/README.md

 - `postProcessing.m`
 - `posNavigation.m`
-- Additional code for drawing.
+- Additional plot code for drawing

+All images in openskypng and urbanpng files are screenshots of the corresponding file tasks results.

 ## Task Details